appswithlove/statamic-one-click-content-translation/README.md

 ![Statamic 4.0+](https://img.shields.io/badge/Statamic-3.0+-FF269E?style=for-the-badge&link=https://statamic.com)

 With the One-click Content Translation addon for Statamic, translations are done in a breeze, directly in the CMS.
-Thanks to the integration of the DeepL-API and Google Cloud API, text in any language supported by DeepL*/Google can be instantly translated within the Statamic CMS.
+Thanks to the integration of the DeepL-API and Google Cloud API**, text in any language supported by DeepL*/Google can be instantly translated within the Statamic CMS.
 Say goodbye to endless copy and pasting and experience the luxury of automatic translations for the languages on your website.

 One-click Content Translation works for (almost) all text and field types: Titles, paragraphs and even slugs.
 The addon automatically > detects the language to be translated and translates it into the language of the selected page you are editing in Statamic.